-1 Company [Mama of Company]

-1. Company [Name of Company]

-2. Investment [Amount]

-amount

-Government of [Name of country] commits to:

-[Policy commitments]

-2. [Infrastructure commitments]

-3. [Land commitments]

-Farmers/MSMEs [Name of Managed Service Provider, cooperative society, or

-farmers organization, MSME] Commits to:

-3. Partners [Production commitments]

-5. Faithers 2.
-[Input obligations]

-3. [Social commitments]

-Development Partner(s) [Name of development partner(s)] commits to:

-[Technical assistance commitments]

-2. [Infrastructure commitments]

-3. [Training & skills transfer commitments]

-4. [SME development commitments]

-[Describe the nature of the investment the company is making], e.g., "The

-4. Investment company will build a greenfield processing plant on a 15-hectare plot of land

-purpose provided by the government and sign production contracts with five

-cooperatives"]

-[Describe the structure of the investment], e.g., The company and the

-government will form a joint venture company (JVC) which will be the vehicle for

-5. Governance implementing the investment.
-The JVC will be managed by the company and

-undertake the construction and operation of the plant.

-[Describe the role of all other parties in making the investment effective], e.g.,

-The investment is conditional upon the following:

-1. The government promulgating policies/regulations and or plans to

-develop public infrastructure identified to support the investment

-6. Dependent 2.
-The government providing the company with title to the land for

-transactions construction

-of the processing plant

-3. Development partners signing agreements with farmer representatives to

-provide technical assistance to formers

-4. Farmers representatives signing production agreements with the comp
+1. Company [Name of Company] 2.
+Investment amount [Amount] 3.
+Partners Government of [Name of country] commits to: 1.
+[Policy commitments] 2.
+[Infrastructure commitments] 3.
+[Land commitments] Farmers/MSMEs [Name of Managed Service Provider, cooperative society, or farmers organization, MSME] Commits to: 1.
+[Production commitments] 2.
+[Input obligations] 3.
+[Social commitments] Development Partner(s) [Name of development partner(s)] commits to: 1.
+[Technical assistance commitments] 2.
+[Infrastructure commitments] 3.
+[Training & skills transfer commitments] 4.
+[SME development commitments] 4.
+Investment purpose [Describe the nature of the investment the company is making], e.g., "The company will build a greenfield processing plant on a 15-hectare plot of land provided by the government and sign production contracts with five Farmer cooperatives"] 5.
+Governance [Describe the structure of the investment], e.g., The company and the [Describe the role of all other parties in making the investment effective], e The investment is conditional upon the following: 1.
+The government promulgating policies/regulations and or plans to develop public infrastructure identified to support the investment 2.
+The government providing the company with title to the land for construction of the processing plant 3.
+Development partners signing agreements with farmer representation provide technical assistance to formers 4.
+Farmers representatives signing production agreements with the co